 REACH AN HONEST AND EQUITABLE SETTLEMENT OUT OF COURT THROUGH COLLABORATIVE DIVORCE.

-Ann Arbor Collaborative Divorce Lawyers
+Ann Arbor Collaborative Divorce Attorneys

-Certified Collaborative Divorce Attorney
+Certified Collaborative Divorce Lawyer

 Why go to court if you don’t need to?
 In the collaborative divorce process, both parties commit to settling out of court.
 They work with a team of collaboratively trained professionals to reach an agreement everyone feels comfortable with.
 This is a great way to divorce more amicably and to protect children’s best interests.